Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 If you are interested in changing TPF’s default ENB to what I use personally, continue with the *ENB* section.

-If you have experienced a bug during your walkthrough, read the [*Bugs*](https://github.com/DragonBlame/tpf-dragons-edition/blob/dev/DOCUMENTATION.md#bugs) section of the add-on.
+If you have experienced a bug during your walkthrough, jump into TPF's Discord server and tell me about it in #tpf-addons-support.

 ---